beets3d/FutureMakers/docs/projects/NomadSculpt/Project-01-Import-a-Moai/index.md

 ![p0-05.png](images/P0-05.jpg)

-1.Select "Gizmo" on the toolbox to rotate the moai
+1. Select "Gizmo" on the toolbox to rotate the moai

-2.Select tools on the toolbox to modify your moai
+2. Select tools on the toolbox to modify your moai

-3.Save your moai as a 3D file project
+3. Save your moai as a 3D file project

 ![p0-06.png](images/P0-06.jpg)
 ![p0-07.png](images/P0-07.jpg)